elmato/abi-generator-atc/README.md

 - Verify ABI generator succeed
 - Verify the ABI json file is as expected (abi-expected.json)

+# Case 25
+- Try to generate ABI spec file using the new contract format (like `simple.token`).
+- Verify ABI generator succeed
+- Verify the ABI json file is as expected (abi-expected.json)

+# Case 26
+- Try to generate ABI spec file of a contract that inherits from another contract.
+- Verify ABI generator succeed
+- Verify the ABI json file is as expected (abi-expected.json)

 Details are inside each case subfolder